LeilaZa/HyperParameter-Optimization/README.md

 * LinkedIn: [Leila Zahedi](https://www.linkedin.com/in/leilaazahedi/)

 ## Citation
-If you find this codes helpful, please cite the article:
+If this codes helped you in your research, please cite the article:

 Zahedi, L., Mohammadi, F. G., RezaPour, S., Amini, M. H.,(2021).
 Search Algorithms for AutomatedHyper-Parameter Tuning in Machine Learning.
 In Computer Science, Computer Engineering, & Applied Computing (pp. 1-10).
 Springer Nature.